MOEBIUS1234/PINGPONG_ARCADE/README.md

 //EDITOR'S NOTE

 this game has a simple approach to everything, but what makes this game special is the impact it had on the arcade world, the retro theme sounds make it cooler to make and interesting.
-Following are the concepts i used to the project, just make sure you have pygame in your system, is you dont run this in your terminal "pip install pygame" , and you will be good to do, you do not need anything else!
+Following are the concepts i used to the project, just make sure you have pygame in your system, if you dont run this in your terminal "pip install pygame" , and you will be good to do, you do not need anything else!

 Arcade Game Overview